 We weren’t born with a manual.

-We really don’t know a lot about how we work, even though we grasp at the fundamentals, so stay informed and keep learning about how your body works, how it reacts to its environment and what you do with it.
+We really don’t know a lot about how we work, even though we grasp at the fundamentals, so stay informed and keep learning about how your Healthy Body works, how it reacts to its environment and what you do with it.

 Along the way, keep studying what options exist and which ones resonate well for you so you can stay congruent in using only the ones that support staying in harmony with who you are.